themagicalmammal/howtolinux/README.md

  The built-in extensions I use are - <br /> <br />
  ![extensions](https://github.com/themagicalmammal/how-to-popbuntu/blob/master/Screenshots/extensions.png)
  #### The one's I have disabled are -
- 1. Alt-Tab: Raise First Window - Make Alt+Tab only raise the first window in the group.
+ 1. **Alt-Tab**- Raise First Window - Make Alt+Tab only raise the first window in the group.
 By default, Alt+Tab will raise all windows of an application.
 This extension still groups windows by application, but only raises the most recent window in the selected group
- 2. Always show workspaces - Always show workspaces in the overview
+ 2. **Always show workspaces** - Always show workspaces in the overview
- 3. Desktop Icons - Add icons to the desktop
+ 3. **Desktop Icons** - Add icons to the desktop
- 4. Pop Battery Icon Fix - Fixes the battery icon in Pop!_OS to correctly match the current battery level.
+ 4. **Pop Battery Icon Fix** - Fixes the battery icon in Pop!_OS to correctly match the current battery level.
 (I use this only on my laptop)
- 5. System76 Power Management - system76-power is a utility for managing graphics and power profiles.
+ 5. **System76 Power Management** - system76-power is a utility for managing graphics and power profiles.
 This helps if you have Hybrid or NVIDIA graphics.
 (I only use this on my laptop)

  ### Disabling Pop Shop on Boot
  Pop Shop always opens on the startup of the system there is a way to stop that.
 This also helps in saving some ram.